ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 ### ESP32 and AWS freeRTOS
 ESP32 is the network gateway and responsible for downloading the shadow document, uploading new shadow document, and forwarding directives to the local mesh network.
 It communicates with the provisioner of the mesh network via UART communication.
 The JSON document will be first converted to a local string directive and then sent to the provisioner board.
 The ESP32 board acquires shadow document from IoT core via MQTT protocol.
 On the IoT Core, each device has a virtual counterpart.
-To get the shadow document of a device, the user needs to publish a blank message to the MQTT topic “$aws/things/device name/shadow/get”.
+To get the shadow document of a device, the user needs to publish a blank message to the MQTT topic ```$aws/things/device name/shadow/get```.
 The MQTT server will respond with the specified shadow document.
 Similar operations such as update the shadow and delete the shadow can also be done in this way.
 The code in the ESP32 follows a linear structure.
 There are two ways to get the thing shadow from IoT console.
 For the first one, it begins with establishing internet connection and MQTT connection, then using the function “AwsIotShadow_Get” to acquire the shadow document continuously in an infinite loop.
 Once it obtained the shadow, it transfers the text into a more straightforward string directive.
 The provisioner will also give an acknowledging message with the same format after the directive has been executed.
 The esp32 will according to the message to update the thing shadow document in the next loop.
-For the second one, a callback function called xxx (the information is missing, I need to repair it later.)
+For the second one, the callback mechanism is used which will notify of different desired and reported Shadow states.
+The second method is recommended, and you can find all of the source for these two methods from the [github](https://github.com/ChengYuan-CY/amazon-freertos/blob/master/demos/shadow/).

 <div align="center">
   <img src="./images/esp32.jpg">